YinkaOlusola/The_Siyavula_Project_Dashboard/README.md

 ## Conclusion

 The data shows a gap in performance between quantile groups, districts, and baseline items/chapters.
-The dashboard created will enable the department to make the necessary changes and adjustments in order to bridge this gap and give direction as to which areas they should focus on for the current and future 8th-grade cohorts.
+The dashboard created will enable the Department of Education to make the necessary changes and adjustments in order to bridge this gap and give direction as to which areas they should focus on for the current and future 8th-grade cohorts.
 With the dashboard we have created, the Deputy Director of Curriculum can identify key areas where the learners' performance is low, as shown in Figures 1 and 2, and equally identify the possible reasons for this low performance.
-The dashboard we have created shows the distribution of learners and their performance across many variables, such as schools, districts, subject sections/topics, subject titles, quintiles, years, and so on.
-And with this, Siyavula can identify key areas that need improvement
+The dashboard shows the distribution of learners and their performance across many variables, such as schools, districts, subject sections/topics, subject titles, quintiles, years, and so on.
+And with this, Siyavula can identify key areas that need improvement.